U.S. Senate Republicans pan Democrats on crime, say they’ll introduce their own bill - NewsBreak

 The analysis notes that crime data “makes it difficult to pin recent trends on local policy shifts and reveals the basic inaccuracy of attempts to politicize a problem as complex as crime.
 Instead, the evidence points to broad national causes driving rising crime.”

-The post U.S. Senate Republicans pan Democrats on crime, say they’ll introduce their own bill appeared first on Indiana Capital Chronicle .
+The post U.S. Senate Republicans pan Democrats on crime, say they’ll introduce their own bill appeared first on Iowa Capital Dispatch .